 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping 40 min.; Learning about the law or the form 6 min.; Preparing the form 25 min; and Copying, assembling, and sending the form 11 min.
+The estimated average time is: Recordkeeping 40 min.; Learning about the law or the form 6 min.; Preparing the form 25 min.; and Copying, assembling, and sending the form 11 min.

-If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Attention: Reports Clearance Officer, PC:FP, Washington, DC 20224, and the Office of Management and Budget, Paperwork Reduction Project (1545-0717), Washington, DC 20503.
-DO NOT send the tax form to either of these offices.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
+You can write to the Internal Revenue Service, Attention: Tax Forms Committee, PC:FP, Washington, DC 20224.
+DO NOT send the tax form to this address.
 Instead, give it to your payer.